Call Today: (800) 976-4904

-Maryland is a franchise registration state and has enacted franchise laws.
-Under Maryland Franchise Law, before offering or selling a franchise in the state you must register your FDD with the Securities Division of the Maryland Attorney General’s Office.
-The Securities Division oversees the FDD registration process and enforcement of Maryland’s franchise laws.
+Maryland is a franchise registration state and under the Maryland Franchise Registration and Disclosure Law franchisors must file and register their FDD before offering or selling a franchise in the state.
+The Securities Division of the Maryland Attorney General's Office is charged with overseeing the FDD registration process and enforcement of Maryland's franchise laws.
 The initial FDD registration filing fee is $500 and the annual renewal fee is $250.
 Registration lasts for one year and requires annual renewal.

-Under Maryland law, what constitutes a franchise and what creates a franchise relationship is broadly defined to include any verbal or written agreement that involves: (a) a marketing plan or system for the marketing, sale, or distribution of products or services; (b) the licensing of a trademark or trademarks used to identify the underlying products, services, or business; and (c) the direct or indirect payment of an initial fee.
-The definition of what is or is not a franchise under Maryland law is broadly interpreted in favor of finding a franchise relationship and, once triggered, requires compliance with Maryland’s FDD registration and disclosure requirements.
+Under Maryland franchise law, Code Section 14-201, a franchise is broadly defined to include any verbal or written agreement that involves: (a) a marketing plan or system for the marketing, sale, or distribution of products or services; (b) the licensing of a trademark or trademarks used to identify the underlying products, services, or business; and (c) the direct or indirect payment of an initial fee.
+The definition of what is or is not a franchise under Maryland law is broadly interpreted in favor of finding a franchise relationship and, once triggered, requires compliance with Maryland's FDD registration and disclosure requirements.

-For assistance with your Maryland FDD Registration and franchise law, call us at (800) 976-4904 or by email.
+For assistance with your Maryland FDD Registration and franchise law, call us at (800) 976-4904 or by contacting us.

 The Securities Division of the Maryland Office of the Attorney General regulates and oversees enforcement of Maryland’s Franchise Registration and Disclosure Law.